vain/gitodo/README.md

 can be a date, a time (meaning "today") or both.
 If there's no deadline, the task is considered to be "not important" and is moved to the bottom.

 If the deadline for a task has already passed, it's marked with a `!` at the beginning of the line.
-If the deadline is close (less than 1 hour left), the task is marked with a `*`.
+If the deadline is close (usually less than 1 hour left, can be set), the task is marked with a `*`.

 Items are simple text files.
 They look like this:

 	what: Subject of the task.
 	when: 2010-12-10 08:30
 	prio: 2
+	warn: 4

 	Some other lines describing the task in detail.

 Deadline and priority are optional.
 The default priority is 0 and no deadline means 2038-01-01 00:00:00. ;-)

+`warn: 4` means that this task gets marked as "close to deadline" four hours before the deadline will be reached.
+If this fields is left out, it defaults to one hour.

 `subject:` is an alias for `what:` and `dead:` is an alias for `when:`.